frostcone/magmaguy.com/wiki/en/elitemobs/setup.md

 - [WorldGuard](https://dev.bukkit.org/projects/worldguard): Used to setup and protect areas.
 [EliteMobs flags list](https://github.com/MagmaGuy/EliteMobs/wiki/%5BThird-party-support%5D-Worldguard-flags).
 - [WorldGuardExtraFlags](https://www.spigotmc.org/resources/worldguard-extra-flags.4823/): Used for the anti-fly flag, useful to have.
 - [PlaceHolderAPI (PAPI)](https://www.spigotmc.org/resources/placeholderapi.6245/): Used to displaying EliteMobs info on other plugins, like for chat.
 [More info](https://github.com/MagmaGuy/EliteMobs/wiki/%5BPlaceholderAPI%5D-EliteMobs-placeholders).
 - [LibsDisguises](https://www.spigotmc.org/resources/libs-disguises-free.81/): Used to disguise Custom Bosses as anything else.
+Disguises are heavily used in our official dungeons so it is highly recommended you install this plugin.
 [More info](https://github.com/MagmaGuy/EliteMobs/wiki/LibsDisguises-&-Disguising-Custom-Bosses).
 - [DiscordSRV](https://www.spigotmc.org/resources/discordsrv.18494/): Used to link EliteMobs announcements to Discord chat.
 [More info](https://github.com/MagmaGuy/EliteMobs/wiki/DiscordSRV---Discord-broadcasts)

 # Updating dungeon content